weibaohui/awesome-mcp-servers/README.md

 - [roychri/mcp-server-asana](https://github.com/roychri/mcp-server-asana) - 📇 ☁️ This Model Context Protocol server implementation of Asana allows you to talk to Asana API from MCP Client such as Anthropic's Claude Desktop Application, and many more.
 - [ws-mcp](https://github.com/nick1udwig/ws-mcp) - Wrap MCP servers with a WebSocket (for use with [kitbitz](https://github.com/nick1udwig/kibitz))
 - [AbdelStark/bitcoin-mcp](https://github.com/AbdelStark/bitcoin-mcp) - ₿ A Model Context Protocol (MCP) server that enables AI models to interact with Bitcoin, allowing them to generate keys, validate addresses, decode transactions, query the blockchain, and more.
+- [tomekkorbak/strava-mcp-server](https://github.com/tomekkorbak/strava-mcp-server) 🐍 ☁️ - An MCP server for Strava, an app for tracking physical exercise
+- [tomekkorbak/oura-mcp-server](https://github.com/tomekkorbak/oura-mcp-server) 🐍 ☁️ - An MCP server for Oura, an app for tracking sleep

 ## Frameworks